Requirements

 Your application must manipulate and store data related to your problem e.g., recipe for a recipe tracking application; user profile information needed to login; the user’s choice of theme to use in the UI.

-• Your remote data storage should be in a hosted database of your choice.
-This can be a dedicated instance e.g., one that you have installed and control, or a hosted database through a cloud provider like AWS, Firebase or Supabase.
-Use of a custom SDK is allowed, as is a database framework like Room or Exposed.
+• You must store your application data in a hosted database of your choice.
+This can be a dedicated instance e.g., one that you have installed and control yourself, or a hosted database made available through a provider like AWS, Firebase or Supabase.

 5. Custom features